Lecsó

 Most Hungarian recipes recommend the mildest variant of Hungarian wax pepper, which are in season August–October which is also when field tomatoes are at their best.
 Other recipes suggest using both bell pepper and banana pepper as alternatives.

+History

+Once peppers and tomatoes reached the Old World, most Europeans initially ignored them.
+However, they were quickly embraced in cooking by Turks, Arabs, and Sephardic Jews, who often prepared the two vegetables together in a straightforward yet tasty stew.
+The Ottomans brought this concept to the Balkans during their rule.
+From there, the dish spread to neighboring regions, especially to the Hungarians in the north, who typically enhanced it by adding paprika.

 Varieties

-There is a large variety of lecsós, the base of all being a mixture of tomatoes and peppers (both sweet and hot), onions, spiced with salt, sometimes red paprika powder and often garlic.
-Some recipes may also use bay leaf, ground black pepper or thyme, but those are not original ones.
+There is a large variety of lecsó, the base of all being a mixture of tomatoes and peppers (both sweet and hot), onions, spiced with salt, sometimes red paprika powder and often garlic.
+Some recipes may also use bay leaf, ground black pepper, or thyme, but those are not original ones.
 To make the perfect lecsó base, one must render the lard from the smoked bacon (if that is used instead of oil, which is also common), and fry the onion slices until the edges become slightly brownish.
 Next the pepper slices must be added and fried until crisp.
 The tomatoes come last because, if added at the beginning, they would soak the onions and the peppers.